TritonDataCenter/rfd/rfd/0075/README.md

 structure and place it in the approrpiate CPU slot in the comm page when performing a `swtch()`.

+### Complications with processor binding

+Under `lx` we support processor binding using the Linux `sched_setaffinity(2)` syscall.
+If we virtualize CPUs modulo the cap, this implies that an application could be binding processes only to low-numbered CPUs.
+If this is happening for multiple applications across multiple zones, we could see undesirabled behavior with contention on low-numbered CPUs and less usage on higher-numbered CPUs.

+After some discussion, it is not really clear that we should actually be doing processor binding at all.
+Any assumptions that an application would make around this being a performance "improvement" will be negated by the multi-tenant nature of our system.
+We probably need to revisit the current implemenation of `sched_setaffinity(2)` and simply pretend that we're binding, when in fact we won't.

 ### Interposition Points

 This section summarizes the non-vDSO locations that need to be virtualized.